Docker Kubernetes Notes · bacchanalian madness

 • ReplicaSet: Kubernetes object used to maintain a stable set of replicated pods running within a cluster at any given time.
 Deployments are an alternative to ReplicaSets, as they are used to manage ReplicaSets .
 They are handy when it comes to rolling out changes to a set of pods via a ReplicaSet.
 You can simply roll back to a previous Deployment revision when managing a ReplicaSet using a Deployment or create a new revision.

-• Resource Quotas: Set quotas on namespace level, Limit the number of resources (pod, pvc, service, …) allowed in this namespace => object count quota or limit the resources allowed to be consumed by pods or other objects => (compute) resource quota.
-Can also enforce applications to specify minimal resources required and max resources wanted.
+• Resource Quotas: Set quotas on namespace level, limit the number of resources (Pod, PVC, Service…) allowed in this namespace.
+Can also enforce applications to specify minimal resources required and max resources (limit) wanted.

 • Roles: a role defines a setup of API objects that can be accessed in a certain way.
 For example, a role can allow only list/read access to pods.
 Another role could also allow to list/read, create & delete pods